letStayFoolish/javascript-advanced/section-13/README.md

 ### DEFER (head)

-With defer, script is downloaded asynchronously, but the executing is defered, and it will wait until paring HTML is done.
+With defer, script is downloaded asynchronously, but the executing is defered, and it will wait until parsing HTML is done.
 Key difference, parsing html is never interrupted, because JS code is always executed at the end of parsing.